This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

-About 30-40% of people with AS will have an attack of uveitis (sometimes known as iritis) at some time in their life.
+About a quarter of people with axial SpA (AS) will have an attack of uveitis (sometimes known as iritis) at some time in their life.

 This is an eye condition caused by inflammation in the front part of the eye between the cornea (the clear window at the front of the eye) and the lens.